aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.33.1 (October 13, 2023) =
+* Improvement: Fix a 'Sensitive Data Exposure vulnerability' for Joshua Chan that I didn't really think was a big deal, but it must matter to someone, so I added a random ID to the debug log filename.
+* Improvement: Only try to update database tables to the correct engines if they're not already correct.
+* FIX: Minor issues from some debug file participants like the referrer being too long sometimes and a missing cookie.

 = Version 2.33.0 (September 28, 2023) =
 * Improvement: Add a file import function to the Tools page so redirects can be imported (for NoAdO).